MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/picroft.md

 ## About Picroft

-Picroft is based on [Raspbian Stretch Lite](http://downloads.raspberrypi.org/raspbian_lite/images/).
+Picroft is based on [Raspbian Buster Lite](http://downloads.raspberrypi.org/raspbian_lite/images/).

 Picroft is entirely open source, and PRs and Issues are warmly welcomed on the [Picroft GitHub repo](https://github.com/MycroftAI/enclosure-picroft).